 What are Nootropic Herbs for Better Brain Function?

 Nootropic herbs are naturally growing plants, or parts of plants including roots, stems, leaves, flowers and seeds.
 That are used for their brain-enhancing qualities.

 Each of the nootropic herbs investigated in this post have a long history of traditional use in herbal medicine.
 Used for millennia by ordinary people as well as medical professionals.

 It’s only in the last hundred years that science has shown us how these herbs work in our body and brain.
 Validating what people have known through practical experience in using these herbs.

 Humans have been using plants for food and medicine for thousands of years.

 Emperor Shen-Nung, the 2nd of China’s emperors (3500-2600 BC) catalogued over 365 species of medicinal plants.
-Many of which are still used in traditional Chinese medicine today.[ii]
+Many of which are still used in ayurvedic medicine, and traditional Chinese medicine today.[ii]

 The ancient Greeks and Romans were also into herbs.
 Surgeons with the Roman army spread their herbal expertise throughout the Roman empire including Spain, Germany, France, and England.